 - Provide a formal welcome to the new Friend of Rotary and present them with a Friend of Rotary Club of Wiarton name tag.

-- Ensure that each Friend of Rotary is included on the Club’s database so that they are provided with electronic copies of the Club’s Bulletin.
+- Ensure that each Friend of Rotary is included on the Club’s database so that they are provided with electronic copies of the Club’s Newsletter.

-- Ensure that the Membership Committee, on an annual basis, reviews each Friend of Rotary member and determines whether their participation in the Program should be continued for a further period.
+- Ensure that the Membership Committee, on an annual basis, reviews each Friend of Rotary member and determines whether their participation in the Program should be continued for a further term.

 To get the ball rolling you will need to: